taddison/personal-site/content/blog/2020/06/password-protect-a-nextjs-site-deployed-to-vercel/index.md

 yarn add universal-cookie
 ```

-We'll put our cookie name in a consts file (debugging cookie name typos is great fun, but we'll skip that step today):
+We'll put our cookie name in a `consts.js` file (debugging cookie name typos is great fun, but we'll skip that step today):

 ```js
 // /consts.js